rich-drechsler/bytedump/README.md

 the source code.
 Many of the comments try to explain what I was thinking when I wrote portions of the bash script, so if you don't agree with my thoughts you won't have to waste time deciphering chunks of bash code just to decide the author really was crazy.
+There really are enough comments, particularly at the start of `bytedump-bash.sh`, that you probably can make that decision without looking at any bash code.